Karan9889/Dapp2/README.md

 Cityhopper is a online carpooling web application that allows people to share their rides and allow them to go from one place to another cheaply, quickly and efficiently.

-In This the Blockchain is doing the role of to protect the all like working as a security .
+In This the Blockchain is playing the role to protect the all traveller through solidity  like working as a security .

 In this the security is the best usage of the city hooper to be safe ride .